skosch/YinYangFit/docs/source/index.markdown

 a brief time, this will dampen the perception of the pattern, while leaving untouched the perception of the pattern's edge (where V2 activation was weaker).

+## Tight and loose fits in convolutional reading models

 Our reading circuitry itself is best understood as a series of feedback loops as well: between detectors of letters, letter-combinations, and words, such feedback dynamics are necessary to resolve uncertainty about what is seen on the